Bacteriological analysis of stool. What is bacteriological examination of stool? Staphylococcus saprophytic and epidermal

 Normal amount in feces

-Normally, peptostreptococci live in the large intestine, with an increase in their number and getting into any other area of our body, they cause inflammatory diseases.
+Normally, peptostreptococci live in the large intestine; when their number increases and enters any other area of our body, they cause inflammatory diseases.
 Participate in the processing of carbohydrates and milk proteins.
-They produce hydrogen, which is converted into hydrogen peroxide in the intestines and helps control the pH in the intestines.
+They produce hydrogen, which turns into hydrogen peroxide in the intestines and helps control the pH in the intestines.

 Reasons for the increase in the content of peptostreptococci